deminds/Cache/README.md

 ### Update cache entry throught callback
 As first you need `Set` value with callback function.
-If Ttl on cache entry expired then next request will start callback update cache and will return old cache value.
+If Ttl on cache entry expired then next request to cache element will start callback update cache and will return old cache value.
 New cache value will available after callback finish

 ```c#